mananshr/Marv-Learns-Programming/Notes/TimeComplexity.md

 In the best case, the running time of the above algorithm would be constant ( the first element of the array itself is 1), whereas in the worst case the running time of the above algorithm would be linear ( there is no 1 in the array ).

+Now To define complexity, We use Asymptotic notations which we cover next.